Tony Park introduces his new novel, Scent of Fear

 Scent of Fear by Tony Park, the author of Captive and The Cull, is an action-packed thriller that will engross fans of Clive Cussler, Scott Mariani and Andy McDermott.

-Releasing in December 2018, Tony Park's new novel, Scent of Fear looks at the world of tracker dogs and their handlers employed in the war against poaching in Africa.
+Releasing on 27 November, Tony Park's new novel, Scent of Fear looks at the world of tracker dogs and their handlers employed in the war against poaching in Africa.

 “Man’s best friend has become a poacher’s worst nightmare - dogs have proven to be a real game changer in the fight against poaching in Africa,” Tony said.
 Tony spent time with a real anti-poaching tracker dog unit in the Sabi Sand Game Reserve on the edge of South Africa’s iconic Kruger National Park while researching the book.